XhugrevolutionX/DungeonCrawler/README.md

 Friendly Summoner - A summoner that spawns additional characters for you (a bug that I had...
 I thought it was funny)

 SummonerCeption - DO NOT USE !!!!!

+# Procedural Generation

+Drunkard, DunkardNoCoroutine and BSP are test

+Use Edgar to Generate a map in the Dungeon GameObject Multiple Room Types are used to generate the dungeon following the Graph (StartRoom, TreasureRoom, Shop, Boss, Normal Rooms and Corridors)

+Post Process to apply tags and place the Character in the Starting room

+Doors are still a work in progress